 Unfortunately, many salespeople try to take advantage of customers by pointing them towards lower quality diamonds that aren’t certified.
-If this happens to you, it’s best to ask only to view GIA or AGS certified diamonds or try another jewelry store.
+If this happens to you, it’s best to ask only to view GIA certified diamonds or try another jewelry store.

 Diamonds are graded for clarity, a characteristic that measures how free a diamond is of visible inclusions and blemishes.
 The higher a diamond’s clarity grade, the fewer inclusions and visual blemishes it has.

 Most inclusions are tiny, meaning you’ll only ever be able to spot them under magnification.
 As these inclusions are so small, it’s more cost-effective to buy a diamond that appears clear when it’s viewed with the naked eye than one that’s absolutely flawless.

 Instead of buying a flawless diamond (which would be extremely expensive), check a diamond for eye-cleanliness by viewing it in-store, away from any sources of bright light.
 If it looks clear and free of blemishes to your naked eye, it’s an eye-clean, acceptable diamond.

 All diamonds receive a color grade on a diamond color scale, with a perfect D grade signifying that a diamond is totally clear and free of visible color.
 The further you go into the alphabet, the stronger the yellow tint that’s visible in a diamond becomes.